Open-LinaOS-Foundation/LinaOS/Documentation/kbuild/kconfig-language.rst

 Semantics of Kconfig
 ~~~~~~~~~~~~~~~~~~~~

-The use of Kconfig is broad, Linux is now only one of Kconfig's users:
+The use of Kconfig is broad, LinaOS is now only one of Kconfig's users:
 one study has completed a broad analysis of Kconfig use in 12 projects [0]_.
 Despite its widespread use, and although this document does a reasonable job
 in documenting basic Kconfig syntax a more precise definition of Kconfig